 Guillain-Barre Syndrome can cause a variety of respiratory problems, including neuromuscular respiratory failure.
 The most common treatment method typically involves the use of mechanical ventilation.

 If you or someone you know has experienced any of the signs or symptoms associated with Guillain-Barre Syndrome, it’s important to seek medical help immediately.
-Early diagnosis and treatment are essential for the best possible outcome.

 Written by: